nuuuwan/news_lk3_data/README.md

 However, the commuters complained that they were inconvenienced due to the inadequate number of long-distance buses in operation to accommodate the high volume of passengers.

-Meanwhile, the Road Development Authority (RDA) said the income generated by the expressways has gone up by at least 10%.
+Meanwhile, the Road Development Authority (RDA) said the income generated by the expressways has gone up by at least 10% during the festive season, adding that it is expected to further increase in the coming days until 15 April.

 ◼️